akhodakivskiy/akhodakivskiy.github.io/_posts/2012-12-11-private-implementation-forward-declaration.markdown

 #### What's the big deal?

-In a typical coding routine one might make a few changes to a sinlge file and then check if the software still compiles.
+In a typical coding routine one might make a few changes to a single file and then check if the software still compiles.
 Changing a `.cpp` implementation file won't take much time to recompile.
 But things get worse if a `.h` header is changed.
-In this case all the implementation files that directly or indirectly include the hedaer in question will require a round of recompilation (`three.h` might include `two.h` indirectly including `one.h`).
+In this case all the implementation files that directly or indirectly include the header in question will require a round of recompilation (`three.h` might include `two.h` indirectly including `one.h`).
 A small change might result in recompiling hundreds of files.
 And most of these files wouldn't use anything from the modified header.
-Time to get another coffee, read and article, or engage in a sword fight with your colleague.
+Time to get another coffee, read an article, or engage in a sword fight with your colleague.

 While it's hard to make GCC compile stuff faster, there are a few things that can be done to optimize the compilation,
 namely: